Bipulvishwakarma/Bipulvishwakarma/README.md

 - 👋 Hi, I’m @Bipul Vishwakarma
 - 👀 I’m interested in ...
 Python, unix, sql, Django, web scraping and Azure.
 - 🌱 I’m currently learning ...
-Networking and will move to Azure.
+Basics of Networking and will move to Azure.
 - 💞️ I’m looking to collaborate on ... open source
 - 📫 How to reach me ... bipul.vishwa@outlook.com